This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 - Select a smaller size recipe

-Crust is too thick
+The crust is too thick

 Check the whole grain ingredients.
 Whole grain flours, wheat germ and similar ingredients should be kept in the refrigerator or freezer.
 They spoil rapidly when left at room temperature and can give your bread a rancid taste.
 Flours are not subject to the same type of spoilage and can be kept at room temperature.